‹ back home

 See also

 There are numerous additional utilities in the s6 and s6-rc suites.
-It’s worth getting to know the basics of most of the utilities in this toolbox.
+It’s worth getting to know the basics of most of them.

 Have comments or want to discuss this topic?